 The MS in Informatics program is ideal for students with technical and non-technical backgrounds who are interested in exploring connections between people and technology.
 Course work covers the Informatics foundation skill set with a focus in one of three domains: Health (including Telehealth), Sports or Cybersecuirty and Privacy.

-As a student in our fully online Teacher Librarian program, you’ll gain the knowledge and skills necessary for employment in K – 12 schools, including collaboration, technology leadership, and program administration.
-The 31-unit Teacher Librarian program course work is approved by the California Commission on Teacher Credentialing.
-While not required, Teacher Librarian program students are encouraged to complete additional courses and earn their MLIS degree.
+As a student in our fully online California Teacher Librarian Services Credential program, you’ll gain the knowledge and skills necessary for employment in K – 12 schools, including collaboration, technology leadership, and program administration.
+The 31-unit program course work is approved by the California Commission on Teacher Credentialing.
+While not required, California Teacher Librarian Services Credential program students are encouraged to complete additional courses and earn their MLIS degree.

 Advanced Certificate in Digital Assets and Services – 9 units